eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-06_dep--dinosaur-eats-pizza-ygf15uzh.md

 - - -

-This page is synchronized from the post: [DEP - Dinosaur Eats Pizza](https://steemit.com/@deanliu/dep--dinosaur-eats-pizza-ygf15uzh)
+This page is synchronized from the post: ['DEP - Dinosaur Eats Pizza'](https://steemit.com/@deanliu/dep--dinosaur-eats-pizza-ygf15uzh)